tesults/cypress-documentation/content/guides/references/migration-guide.md

 Related notes:

-- If no config file exists when you open the Cypress App, the automatic set up process will begin and either a JavaScript or TypeScript config file will be created depending on what your project uses.
+- If no config file exists when you open Cypress, the automatic set up process will begin and either a JavaScript or TypeScript config file will be created depending on what your project uses.
 - You may use the `--config-file` command line flag or the `configFile` [module API](/guides/guides/module-api) option to specify a `.js` or `.ts` file.
 JSON config files are no longer supported.